 Everything you need to know about using your OEM switches with an m-Unit

-By their very nature and their relative age OEM switches are not ideal for m-Unit installations but they can in some circumstances be modified to work though they may operate differently than originally designed and require fiddling to switch between functions.
+By their very nature and their relative age, OEM switches are not ideal for m-Unit installations but they can in some circumstances be modified to work though they may operate differently than originally designed and require fiddling to switch between functions.

-If an OEM switch can be likened to a light switch that completes a circuit when closed a button or switch connected to an m-Unit would be like a key on a keyboard which sends a signal to the computer that interprets that signal and activates the corresponding function.
+If an OEM switch can be likened to a light switch that completes a circuit when closed a button or switch connected to an m-Unit would be like a key on a keyboard that sends a signal to the computer that interprets that signal and activates the corresponding function.
 When pressed,the switches complete a ground that is interpreted by the m-unit which activates the appropriate accessory.
 So the OEM switches must be rewired so that they complete ground circuits when activated and depending on their construction this isn’t always possible.

-What follows is a general run down of the various OEM switches and how to incorporate them into your system.
+What follows is a general rundown of the various OEM switches and how to incorporate them into your system.
 Momentary push buttons like the starter and horn should be pretty straight forward in that they do not require any modification so they will not be covered here.

 Stock Controls with separate Hi/Lo On/Off headlight switches:

 The OEM Hi/Lo switch can be modified using the diagram in the manual, also shown below.
 When using the OEM headlight switch you do not have the option of turning your headlight off, you can only cycle between High and Low.
-There is one relatively simple work around, but it is not ideal.
-If you run the headlight output from the m-Unit to the light on-off switch, and then on to the headlight you will get the functionality of all the switches, the one drawback to this is that now you are actually running power through the handlebar switches (the way it was originally designed) and that defeats some of the benefit of having an m-Unit.
-If it is important to you to be able to turn off the headlight this is probably the best way to do it using OEM style controls.
+There is one relatively simple workaround, but it is not ideal.
+If you run the headlight output from the m-Unit to the light on-off switch, and then on to the headlight you will get the functionality of all the switches, the one drawback to this is that now you are actually running power through the handlebar switches (the way it was originally designed) and that defeats some of the benefits of having an m-Unit.
+If it is important for you to be able to turn off the headlight this is probably the best way to do it using OEM style controls.

-3 Position OFF/ON/OFF Kill Switches & the m-Unit:
+OEM Kill Switches & the m-Unit:

 3 different approaches to dealing with this switch:

-- Ignore the kill switch and program the m-Unit so that you can double tap the start button to kill the ignition.
+- Ignore the kill switch and program the m-Unit so that you can double-tap the start button to kill the ignition.

 - Wire the Kill switch so that it interrupts the power to the coils.
 The issue here is that you have 12v running through the switch creating the opportunity for gremlins the m-Unit normally allows us to forego.